The Query Complexity of Local Search and Brouwer in Rounds

 \begin{lemma} Algorithm 2 outputs the correct answer with probability at least ${9}/{10}$. \end{lemma} \begin{proof} The point $\Vec{x}^*$ output at Step~\ref{line:halt2} is always a local optimum.
 By Lemma~\ref{prop:a5}, the point $\Vec{x}^*$ output at Step~\ref{line:halt} is also a local optimum.
-Thus we only need to argue that the Algorithm 2 will output the solution and halt with probability at least ${9}/{10}$.
-Notice that Thus after the first round, with probability at least ${9}/{10}$, we have
+Thus, we only need to argue that Algorithm 2 will output the solution and halt with probability at least ${9}/{10}$.